bitcoin-dot-org/Bitcoin.org/_includes/guide_p2p_network.md

 {% autocrossref %}

 In order to send a transaction to a peer, an `inv` message is sent.
 If a `getdata` response message is received, the transaction is sent using `tx`.
 The peer receiving this transaction also forwards the transaction in the same manner, given that it is a valid transaction.

-If the transaction is not put into a block for an extended period of time, it will be dropped from mempool, and the client of origin will have to re-broadcast the message.
+{% endautocrossref %}

+#### Memory Pool

+{% autocrossref %}

+Full peers keep track of unconfirmed transactions which are eligible to be included in the next block.
+This is essential for miners who will actually mine some or all of those transactions, but it's also useful for any peer who wants to keep track of unconfirmed transactions, such as the receiver of a payment.

+Because unconfirmed transactions have no permanent status in Bitcoin, Bitcoin Core stores them in non-persistent memory, calling them a memory pool or mempool.
+When a peer shuts down, its memory pool is lost except for any transactions stored by its wallet.
+This means that never-mined unconfirmed transactions tend to slowly disappear from the network as peers restart.

+Transactions which a peer will not relay or mine may still be added to its memory pool, possibly in modified form.
+This can allow the peer to refuse double spends or child transactions, although this behavior is not used in Bitcoin Core as of this writing.

+SPV clients don't have a memory pool for the same reason they don't relay transactions.
+They can't independently verify that a transaction hasn't yet been included in a block and that it only spends UTXOs, so they can't know which transactions are eligible to be included in the next block.

 {% endautocrossref %}

 ### Misbehaving Nodes